flugg/laravel-responder/README.md

 ```

 ***
-_You should consider always using the `respond` method for consistency's sake._
+_Consider always using the `respond` method for consistency's sake._
 ***

 ### Casting Response Data

-Instead of converting the response to an instance of `Illuminate\Http\JsonResponse` using the `respond` method, you can cast the response data to a few other types, like an array:
+Instead of converting the response to a `JsonResponse` using the `respond` method, you can cast the response data to a few other types, like an array:

 ```php
 return responder()->success()->toArray();